White blood cell differential: Limitations

 Because relatively few cells are counted in the manual differential, the variability is higher than in automated techniques, especially when cells are present in low amounts.
 For example, in a sample containing 5 percent monocytes, the manual differential results could be between 1 and 10 percent due to sampling variation.
 Additionally, cell identification is subjective and the accuracy depends on the skills of the person reading the slide.
 Poor blood smear preparation can cause an uneven distribution of white blood cells, resulting in inaccurate counting, and improper staining can impede cell identification.
 Overall, manual differential counts exhibit coefficients of variation (CVs) ranging from 5 to 10 percent, while automated differential counts of normal neutrophils and lymphocytes have CVs of about 3 percent.

 In leukemias and other hematologic malignancies, the lineage and genetic characteristics of white blood cells have important implications for treatment and prognosis, and the microscopic appearance of the cells is often insufficient for accurate classification.
 In these cases, other techniques such as immunophenotyping by flow cytometry or special staining can be used to definitively identify the cells.

 Automated differential

 Most hematology analyzers provide a five-part differential, enumerating neutrophils, lymphocytes, monocytes, eosinophils and basophils.
 Some instruments can also count immature granulocytes and nucleated red blood cells.
+If a six-part differential is provided, the IG or immature granulocyte category consists of promyelocytes, myelocytes and metamyelocytes.
 Hematology analyzers measure various properties of white blood cells, such as impedance, light scattering parameters, and staining reactions.
 This data is analyzed and plotted on a scattergram, forming distinct clusters which correspond to white blood cell types.
 The analyzer counts many more cells than are counted in a manual differential, resulting in improved precision.
 If abnormal features or cell populations that the analyzer cannot identify are present, the instrument can flag the results for manual blood smear review.